 Knowing the deadline will help determine the size of the team and the scope of work.
 If the deadline is a short time away, but the plan is too ambitious, you would have to narrow the scope to release the product on time.

 A recommended approach is building an MVP.
-A key concept of MVP is that you design a basic version of the product.
+A key concept of MVP is that you make a software design brief with a basic version of the product.
 The next step is to offer it to customers to test their response.
 Instead of building a ton of features, you build the most crucial ones, test the product, and use the feedback to plan your next steps.

-Hopefully, this post gave you a clear idea of what every software project brief should contain.
+Hopefully, this post gave you a clear idea of how to write a brief for a project.
 Let it guide you and your team to building an outstanding product that customers will love using.